mypolopony/Rsundials/Readme.md

 The elements can now be accessed via `d`.

+<a name="references"></a>
 ### References
 <a name="1">[1]</a> H. H. Robertson.
 The solution of a set of reaction rate equations.
 In J. Walsh, editor, Numerical analysis: an introduction, pages 178–182.
 Academ.
 Press, 1966.
 <a name="2">[2]</a> Differential Equations: A Modeling Approach, by R. Borrelli and C. Coleman, Prentice-Hall, 1987.
 <a name="3">[3]</a> Rabinowitz MB, Wetherill GW, Kopple JD.
 Lead metabolism in the normal human: stable isotope studies.
 Science.
 1973 Nov 16;182(113):725–727.